briangeis/cisco-enterprise-network/README.md

 connectivity, and site-to-site VPN operations, with a scheme designed to ensure segmentation, consistent subnetting, and scalability.

-Point-to-point links use `/30` subnets for efficient utilization.
-Main Site links range from `172.16.1.0/30` to `172.16.1.24/30`.
-The Remote Site uses `172.16.2.0/30`.
+Point-to-point links use `/30` subnets for efficient address utilization, with Main Site links ranging from `172.16.1.0/30` to `172.16.1.24/30` and the Remote Site link assigned `172.16.2.0/30`.

-User VLANs are assigned `/24` subnets for scalability and manageability.
-Main Site VLANs reside in the `10.1.0.0/16` block.
-Remote Site VLANs reside in the `10.2.0.0/16` block.
+User VLANs are assigned `/24` subnets for scalability and manageability, with Main Site VLANs in the `10.1.0.0/16` block and Remote Site VLANs in the `10.2.0.0/16` block.
 Each VLAN is assigned a network-aligned default gateway.

 Public simulation ranges include `172.20.1.0/29` (Main Site), `172.25.1.0/24` (Remote Site), and `172.30.1.0/24` (simulated external host).
-These ranges are used to model NAT and internet access scenarios.
+These ranges model NAT and internet access scenarios.

 ### 2.2 Network Topology